kami93/SortNeurIPS/README.md

 ```
 "--year" (required): A NeurIPS year to sort.

-"--month" (optional): A NeurIPS month (Mostly "12" for recent events.).
+"--month" (optional): A NeurIPS month.
 Used for calculating average citations per month.

 "--csv (optional)": The location to save output *.csv file.
 ```